 This task was about the impact of different DBRs periods over the characteristic of the filter.
 Here, the first filter is made from the DBR having period m=3 and the other one is made from the DBR having period m=9.

-It can be clearly noticed that the filter having DBR of higher period has very sharp dip as well as very high reflectivity as compared to that of the one having lower number of periods.
+It can be clearly noticed that the filter having DBR of higher period has very sharp dip as well as very high reflectivity as compared to that of the one having lower number of periods (Figure 3.6).

 Measurements

-After doing simulation we undertook the experiment of real DBR and Fabry Perot filter fabricated at INA and did the measurements in OOIBase 32 Software.
+After doing simulation we undertook the experiment of real DBR and Fabry Perot filter fabricated at INA and did the measurements with a microscope spectrometer setup and OOIBase 32 Software.

-The reflectance curve of the real DBR is measured as below.
+The reflectance curve of the real DBR is measured as shown in Figure 4.1.
 Here we can see that the Stopband is not from 500-600 nm as obtained as simulation.
 It is due to some error during its fabrication.

 After that, we measured the reflectance curve of real Fabry Perot filter having variable cavity width and obtain the dip at various wavelength.